hubaimaster/Summaria/README.md

 ## Contribution

-If you wish to contribute to our project, please do not hesitate to [contact us](https://github.com/hubaimaster/Summaria/issues)!
+If you wish to contribute to our project, please take a look at the guidelines.

 ## Build with